QianMo0721/CleanRIME/README.md

 - **Remember to install [Fugue](https://www.curseforge.com/minecraft/mc-mods/fugue)!**
 - **And [Scalar](https://www.curseforge.com/minecraft/mc-mods/scalar-legacy)!**
 - If you were told to use **action builds** (aka bleeding edge), here: [Cleanroom](https://github.com/CleanroomMC/Cleanroom/actions), [Fugue](https://github.com/CleanroomMC/Fugue/actions)
 - You need to log in your GitHub account to download action artifacts.

 ## Cleanroom on Server

-- Cleanroom can be installed on server.
+- Cleanroom can be installed on servers.
-- Just use the installer mentioned in previous section, and run the jar with `--intallServer`.
-See [this page](https://minecraft.fandom.com/wiki/Tutorials/Setting_up_a_Minecraft_Forge_server) for more detail.
+- Just use the installer mentioned in the previous section, and run the jar with `--installServer`.
+See [this page](https://minecraft.fandom.com/wiki/Tutorials/Setting_up_a_Minecraft_Forge_server) for more details.

 ## Pack-making with Cleanroom